LandiMi2/GenomeAssembly-workshop-IITA-2025/03_assembly.md

 ## Assembly completness

-We will now assess the completness of the best assembly from our previous comparison using - Benchmarking Universal Single-Copy Orthologs [BUSCO](https://busco.ezlab.org/)
+We will now assess the completeness of the best assembly from our previous comparison using - Benchmarking Universal Single-Copy Orthologs [BUSCO](https://busco.ezlab.org/)

 We will first install busco locally on our accounts